 Now that I have the settings down, what and how do I actually shoot?

-Typically it’s a good idea to place yourself at one end of the field, or in any spot that people will be racing toward the camera.
-You want to capture their expressions, not the back of their heads.
-You can usually walk right out onto the field as long as you’re wary of dangerous or intrusive spots (like behind the goal at a lacrosse game).
 Every sport has its own cadence, and it will take some time to get used to following the action and timing your bursts.
 Your autofocus can be tripped up by players crossing its path and high-contrast subjects in the background, so pay attention to what works and what doesn’t.
-Ultimately you’ll only learn through trial and error, and after the tenth time missing a header in soccer or a hail mary in football, you’ll begin to predict where players will be and what makes for great photographs.
+Ultimately, you’ll learn the most through trial and error, and after the tenth time missing a header in soccer or a Hail Mary in football, you’ll begin to predict where players will be and what makes for great photographs.
 Don’t be afraid to overshoot, either.
 The beauty of digital is that it’s free; whether you’re a new shooter or a seasoned pro, the vast majority of your results will end up trashed.
 It’s part of the process and a necessary result of using your camera’s burst mode.

 Now that you’ve gotten home and loaded the photos onto your computer, it’s important to have a piece of software that you’re comfortable using.
 All digital cameras come with proprietary software, but it’s oftentimes slow or poorly designed.
 Mac users are probably already familiar with iPhoto, which is a good choice, or both operating systems can run Google’s free photo viewer and editor Picasa.
 Picasa is nice because it, just like Adobe’s Bridge, imports photos where they currently rest on your hard drive, therefore mimicking your file structure and not moving things around.
 There are numerous other programs out there to choose from, though, so use what suits you best.